Plumage Signals & Sexual Selection

 Female bluebirds show a subdued expression of blue and chestnut coloration.
 I used a combination of an aviary nutritional-stress experiment and field data to test the hypothesis that female ornamentation functions as a signal of quality.
 In the laboratory, females who were given ad libitum access to food displayed more ornamented structural coloration than females on a food-restricted diet, but there was no effect of the experiment on melanin ornamentation.
 In the field, blue color, age, and body condition of females predicted first egg date and nestling condition (Siefferman and Hill 2005c).

-Currently, we are continuing this work both in the Alabama population and in a new population in North Carolina.
-Lately, we are focusing more on juvenal plumage coloration.
-My former graduate student, Nicole Barrios-Miller, found that fathers showed favoritism toward brighter sons and favored sons over daughers when mated with brighter females (Barrios-Miller and Siefferman 2013).
-Amanda Doyle, an former undergraduate honors student, showed that supplemental feeding increases the plumage coloration of sons.
+My lab has continued this research in North Carolina bluebirds.
+Focusing more on juvenal plumage coloration my former graduate student, Nicole Barrios-Miller, found that fathers showed favoritism toward brighter sons and favored sons over daughters when mated with brighter females (Barrios-Miller and Siefferman 2013).
+Amanda Doyle, a former undergraduate honors student, showed that supplemental feeding increases the plumage coloration of sons (Doyle & Siefferman 2014).

 Lynn Siefferman, Ph.D.